danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [fastaddons/GroupSpeedDial](https://github.com/fastaddons/GroupSpeedDial) - This repository is for tracking bugs and documentation only
 - [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
 - [liatrio-chef/hygieia-dev-baked](https://github.com/liatrio-chef/hygieia-dev-baked) - A baked vagrant box that spins up a pipeline consisting of archiva, github, sonarqube, jenkins, tomcat, selenium, and hygieia.
 - [rothgar/awesome-tuis](https://github.com/rothgar/awesome-tuis) - List of projects that provide terminal user interfaces